 Gomchen Lamrim 100: The Six Far-Reaching Practices (download)

-- The six far-reaching practices eliminates the many obstacles to our spiritual practice.
+- The six far-reaching practices eliminate the many obstacles to our spiritual practice.
 Consider some:

 - Eliminates obstacles to renunciation – We have little interest in looking past the happiness of this life and so we are not called towards renunciation.
 Bodhicitta helps us work on our attachment to our wealth, family, home, etc and see them as distractions unless we put them in the proper perspective.
 Examine how the things of this life are distractions for you.
 What is a proper way to view these things from the perspective of a spiritual practitioner?
 How do the six far-reaching practices eliminate this obstacle?